 We’ve cleared up the difference between THC and CBD, so, what are the actual benefits of CBD?
 The wide range of health benefits might surprise you.
 Check out a brief overview below.

 Seizure relief.
 CBD oil is gaining popularity in treating epilepsy due to its potential to reduce the frequency and severity of seizures without the negative side effects of more commonly prescribed treatments.
 A new, FDA approved drug, Epidiolex hit the market in 2018.

 CBD Oil for Pain relief.
 11.2% of Americans suffer from chronic pain.
 Of those, 17% suffer from severe pain levels on a daily basis.
 Because pain can often be traced back to inflammation, CBD’s anti-inflammatory effects may be a natural treatment option, free of the side effects of over-the-counter painkillers.
 (3)

 Neurological condition treatment and relief.
 Neurological conditions like Alzheimer’s are often linked with devastating side effects including a reduced sense of recognition and overall cognitive functioning.
-Recent studies have indicated that CBD may be able to lessen these effects while strengthening the nervous system.
+Recent studies have indicated that CBD products may be able to lessen these effects while strengthening the nervous system.
 (4)